duanegero/duanegero/README.md

 🏀 **Beyond the Code:**
-I’m also the Assistant Technical Director for a **basketball program** at my local Y, where I oversee team tryouts, coach training, and player development.
+I’m also the Assistant Technical Director for a **basketball program** at my local YMCA, where I oversee team tryouts, coach training, and player development.
 My teamwork mindset extends both on and off the court!